The Terrible Thunderlizards: Bill & Scooter

-Bill and Scooter are the two humans - Homo sapiens, called "mankinds" - the Thunderlizards struggle to eliminate so they will never evolve into the humans of today.
-Both Bill and Scooter wear animal skins (blue for Bill and red for Scooter) somewhat like the ones worn by male characters in The Flintstones, but only covering their right shoulders, and walk in animal skin shoes.
-While both are aware that the Thunderlizards are trying to kill them, they have no idea why or the anti-human prejudice from Dinosaur City.
-In a few episodes the pair befriend some dinosaurs.
+Bill and Scooter are the two humans—Homo sapiens, called "mankinds"—that the Thunderlizards try to eliminate so they will never evolve into the humans of today.
+Both Bill and Scooter wear animal skins (blue for Bill and red for Scooter) somewhat like the ones worn by male characters in The Flintstones, but covering only their right shoulders, and walk in animal skin shoes.
+While both are aware that the Thunderlizards are trying to kill them, they have no idea why, being unaware of the anti-human prejudice from Dinosaur City.
+In spite of this, they befriend Huckleberry, who initially wished to keep them as pets, in the episode "Ice Age Capades".

 Bill (voiced by Charles Adler) is tall and thin with red hair and is Scooter's ill-tempered partner.
 He is often used to test drive Scooter's devices often with chaotic, disastrous and painful consequences.
 Throughout the series, he uses the catch phrase "When does the hurting stop?", usually after one of Scooter's failed and painful experiments.
 Bill is continually depressed, sometimes almost to the point of psychosis.
-He has a love/hate relationship with Scooter often trying kill him after suffering some painful mishap from one of Scooter's inventions.
-Bill is the target of choice for a particular species jungle slug that regularly tries to eat him, though he has targeted Scooter on one occasion, as well.
+He has a love-hate relationship with Scooter; while he has been civil toward him at times, and even occasionally protects him, he often gets driven to attempt to kill him after suffering some painful mishap from one of his inventions.
+While most of the time, the pain that Bill goes through is the cause of Scooter, more often it is Bill's misfortune from his own stupidity, stubbornness and refusal to listen to him.
+Bill is the target of choice for a particular species of jungle slug that regularly tries to eat him, although it has targeted Scooter on one occasion as well.

 Scooter (voiced by Curtis Armstrong) is short, fat and bald with a yellow beard.
-He is a jolly, overly enthusiastic caveman and inventor and is blissfully unaware of Bill's ill-tempered attitude toward him.
-He is an eternal optimist seeking world peace and harmony and rarely panics unless being pursued by the Thunderlizards.
-His inventions often fail and result in disastrous consequences where Bill is usually the victim.
-However, sometimes his inventions save him and Bill from being hurt by the Thunderlizards or other dangers in the jungle.
+He is a jolly, overly enthusiastic caveman and inventor and is blissfully unaware of Bill's irritable attitude toward him.
+He is an eternal optimist seeking world peace and harmony and rarely panics unless being pursued by the Thunderlizards or when Bill attempts to hurt him.
+His inventions often fail and result in disastrous consequences where Bill is usually the victim, but sometimes his inventions save him and Bill from being hurt by the Thunderlizards or other dangers in the jungle.
+Unlike Bill, Scooter is willing to find new ways to live and survive in the X-Zone and invent new things, and has developed somewhat of a bond with Babs over their love of inventing, most clearly shown in "The Yawn of Man".

+Their relationship is similar to SpongeBob and Squidward from SpongeBob SquarePants.